amitrai48/amitrai48.github.io/_posts/2016-07-31-playing-with-play.markdown

 Actors handle the request received by a Play application and generates a result to be sent to the client.
 An action returns a `play.api.mvc.Result` value, representing the HTTP response to send to the web client.
 In the above example Ok constructs a 200 OK response containing a text/plain response body.

 There are several ways to construct an Actor the simplest one was the one you created above.
-If you want to get a reference to the incoming request the following could would help :
+If you want to get a reference to the incoming request the following could help :

 {% highlight scala %}
     def hello = Action { request =>